I. TOTAL HOURS — 18 beyond the first-year level to be earned as follows:

 - Students must maintain an overall and Italian grade point average of 2.00 (C).
 They must earn a grade of “C-” or higher in ALL courses required for the Italian minor and may NOT take minor requirement courses Pass/Fail.

-To declare an Italian minor, please go to http://advising.colorado.edu and make an appointment with the Italian advisor, Allison Frey.
+To declare an Italian minor, please go to http://advising.colorado.edu and sign up online for an open 15 minute declaration meeting.
+Majors and minors can then go to advising.colorado.edu and make an appointment with the Italian advisor, Allison Frey.